JacksonWuxs/DaPy/README.md

 Description
 ========================================================
-DaPy is a light data processing and analyzing library which could be used in `loading dataset` from data profiles amenity and contain or reduce part of the dataset conveniency.
-We hope that Datapy can help data scientists process their datasets more quickly and easily.
-Additionly,it contains some basic formulas that help the developers to understand the basic attributes about the data set.
-In the future, we will implement functions such as `matrix operations` for DaPy, and we will include more `statistic formulas`.
+DaPy is a light data processing and analysis library which could be used in loading dataset from data profiles amenity and contain or reduce part of the dataset conveniency.
+We hope that DaPy can help data scientists process their datasets more quickly and easily.
+Additionly,it supports some basic formulas that help the developers to understand the basic attributes about the dataset.
+In the future, we will implement functions such as `matrix operations` for DaPy, and we will add more `statistical formulas`.
-<br>The first public stable version (V1.2.4) will be uploaded
-to `pypi` by `March 15`.</br>

 Characteristic
 ========================================================
 We have tested the performance of DaPy in loading file.
-It was an amazing result that DaPy has the `fastes speed` with `less memory`.
+It was an amazing result that DaPy has the `fastest speed` with `less memory`.
 Despite this, because DaPy is not yet able to support matrix operations, it has a long way to go to achieve Numpy's and Pandas' achievements in scientific computing.
 The testing code has been uploaded already.
 ```
 Date: 2018-3-12